Modules in Python

 Module structure

-- Imports — first the standard library, then third-party libraries, then your own modules
+- Imports — first the standard library, then third-party packages, then your own modules.

 Packages